Foreign policy of the Nixon administration: China

-Since the end of the Chinese Civil War, the United States had refused to formally recognize the People's Republic of China (PRC) as the legitimate government of China.
-The U.S. had instead supported the Republic of China (ROC), which controlled Taiwan.
-By the time Nixon took office, many leading foreign policy figures in the United States had come to believe the U.S. should end its policy of isolating the PRC.
-The vast Chinese markets presented an economic opportunity for the increasingly-weak U.S. economy, and the Sino-Soviet split offered an opportunity to play the two Communist powers against each other.
+After the end of the Chinese Civil War, the United States refused to formally recognize the People's Republic of China (PRC) as the legitimate government of China.
+Instead, the U.S. supported the Republic of China (ROC), which controlled Taiwan.
+By the time Nixon took office, many leading policy figures in the United States had come to believe the country should end its policy of isolating the PRC.
+The Chinese population presented American businesses with a large untapped market, and the Sino-Soviet split gave the United States an opportunity to play the two communist powers against each other.
 Chinese leaders, meanwhile, were receptive to closer relations with the U.S. for several reasons, including hostility to the Soviet Union, a desire for increased trade, and hopes of winning international recognition.
-Nixon's goal of closer relations with China (and the Soviet Union) was closely linked to ending the Vietnam War, Nixon later described his strategy:
+Nixon personally sought closer relations with China (and the Soviet Union) as part of his larger strategy to end the Vietnam War on more accommodating terms, which he articulated in the following way:

-Both sides faced domestic pressures against closer relations.
-A conservative faction of the Republican Party led by Barry Goldwater and Ronald Reagan strongly opposed a rapprochement with China, while Vice Chairman Lin Biao led a similar faction of the Chinese Communist Party.
+Both sides faced domestic pressures against rapproachment.
+A conservative faction of the Republican Party led by Barry Goldwater and Ronald Reagan strongly opposed the policy, while Vice Chairman Lin Biao led a similar faction of the Chinese Communist Party.
 For the first two years of his presidency, Nixon and China each made subtle moves designed to lower tensions, including the removal of travel restrictions.
 The expansion of the Vietnam War into Laos and Cambodia hindered, but did not derail, the move towards normalization of relations.
 Due to a misunderstanding at the 1971 World Table Tennis Championships, the Chinese table tennis team invited the U.S. table tennis team to tour China.
-In the aftermath of the visit, Nixon lifted the trade embargo on China.
+In the aftermath of the visit, Nixon lifted America's trade embargo on China.
 At a July 1971 meeting with Chinese Premier Zhou Enlai, Kissinger promised not to support independence for Taiwan, while Zhou invited Nixon to China for further talks.
-After the meeting, China and the United States astounded the world by simultaneously announcing that Nixon would visit China in February 1972.
-In the aftermath of the announcement, the United Nations passed Resolution 2758, which recognized the PRC as the legitimate government of China and expelled representatives from the ROC.
+After the meeting, both countries announcing that Nixon would visit China in February 1972.
+In the aftermath of the announcement, the United Nations passed Resolution 2758, which transferred recognition from the ROC to the PRC as the sole and legitimate representative of China, and expelled the ROC from the assembly.